 A Developer proposing to interconnect a new Large Facility to the NYS Transmission System or Distribution System, or materially increase the capacity of, or make a material modification to an existing Large Facility, must submit an Interconnection Request to the NYISO in the form of Appendix 1 of the LFIP, along with the required \$10,000 non-refundable application fee and either demonstration of Site Control, or an additional \$10,000 deposit in lieu of demonstration of Site Control.
 See Section 30.3 of Attachment X to the NYISO OATT regarding Interconnection Requests.
 The \$10,000 deposit in lieu of a demonstration of Site Control is refundable if the Developer demonstrates Site Control to the satisfaction of the NYISO within the ten (10) Business Day cure period; otherwise, such deposit is non-refundable.
-If the deposit is non-refundable, the Developer still must adequately demonstrate Site Control before the commencement of the SRIS consistent with Section 30.7.2 of Attachment X to the NYISO OATT; however, the \$10,000 deposit in lieu of demonstration of Site Control is not refundable if the Developer demonstrates Site Control period.
+If the deposit is nonrefundable, the Developer still must adequately demonstrate Site Control before the commencement of the SRIS consistent with Section 30.7.2 of Attachment X to the NYISO OATT; however, the \$10,000 deposit in lieu of demonstration of Site Control is not refundable if the Developer demonstrates Site Control after the ten (10) Business Day cure period during the Interconnection Request validation process.